0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ### User Demo: On-chain Verification for ERC-20 Token Transfer

-For this demo, we have deployed a <a href="https://onchain.polygonid.me/" target="_blank">frontend</a>

-[frontend](https://onchain.polygonid.me/) in order to interact with the user.
+For this demo, we have deployed a <a href="https://onchain.polygonid.me/" target="_blank">frontend</a> in order to interact with the user.
 When visiting this website, users can use their PolygonID wallet app to submit a proof and, if this gets verified, claim an ERC-20 token airdrop.
 Let us see the process in a step-by-step manner from the user's perspective:

-1. Open verification website.
+1. Open the verification website.
 Click **Participate in Airdrop**.

     <div align="center">
     <img src= "../../../imgs/participate-in-airdrop.png" align="center" width="500" style="border: 4px solid black"/>